Is the current Fitness to Plead test out of date?

 The Law Commission are reviewing the current test for fitness to plead cases.
 They have concluded that there should be a new test to determine if a defendant facing criminal charges is mentally fit to stand trial.

-If the defendant is deemed “unfit to plead” by both Psychiatrists there will be a fact finding hearing where a jury hear evidence and determine if the defendant did the act .
-The Defendant does not give evidence at this hearing and his rights are protected by a lawyer appointed by the Court .
-Following the Hearing the jury has to decide if the defendant “did the act” or made the omission charged; for this purpose referring to the actus reus of the offence and not the mens rea.
+If the defendant is deemed “unfit to plead” by both Psychiatrists there will be a fact-finding hearing where a jury hear evidence and determine if the defendant did the act.
+The Defendant does not give evidence at this hearing and his rights are protected by a lawyer appointed by the Court.
+Following the Hearing the jury has to decide if the defendant “did the act” or made the omission charged; for this purpose refers to the actus reus of the offence and not the mens rea.
 The Court then deal with the defendant by either imposing a hospital order (with or without restrictions), a supervision order or an absolute discharge.

-The Law Commission believe if the new fitness to plead rules are adopted they will apply to approximately 500 cases annually; currently there are appropriately 30 insanity cases in England and Wales per year.
+The Law Commission believes if the new fitness to plead rules are adopted they will apply to approximately 500 cases annually; currently, there are appropriately 30 insanity cases in England and Wales per year.
 This will seek to further protect the needs of the most vulnerable appearing in the Criminal justice system.

 If you or somebody you know is facing a criminal charge and there are concerns about mental health issues and their fitness to plead, please contact us today, and ask for Jacqui Callan.
 Jacqui is an expert defence solicitor, with substantial experience of dealing with fitness to plead cases, working alongside expert psychiatrists.